adarsh312/Airplane-Seating-algorithm/README.md

 Please see the attached text document Input.txt link :https://github.com/jagadeshsri/Airplane-Seating-algorithm/blob/master/input.docx

-If there were 30 passengers from then the seating output will be as in the attachment Output.txt link:https://github.com/jagadeshsri/Airplane-Seating-algorithm/blob/master/Output.txt
+If there were 30 passengers, then the seating output will be as in the attachment Output.txt link:https://github.com/jagadeshsri/Airplane-Seating-algorithm/blob/master/Output.txt